 Skip to main content

-The Chatstate trait provides methods for sending typing indicators and recording notifications to recipients.
+The Chatstate struct provides methods for sending typing indicators and recording notifications to recipients.

 Access